 Help for the Vaccine-Adverse Dog

 If your dog has suffered any major adverse reaction to a vaccine, you will want to discuss with your doctor which and how many vaccines you are willing to have your dog undergo.
-In some states, a waiver for the rabies vaccination can be obtained, for dogs who cannot tolerate the standard vaccination schedule.
-If your state requires the annual vs 3 year vaccine, this could be a real lifesaver for a dog who cannot tolerate vaccines.
+In some states, a waiver for the rabies vaccination can be obtained for dogs who cannot tolerate the standard vaccination schedule.
+If your state requires the annual vaccine, this could be a real lifesaver for a dog who struggles with vaccines.

-Besides knowing the warning signs for vaccine adversity, and obtaining a medical waiver if necessary, some other considerations to keep in mind when scheduling your next round of vaccinations:
+Besides knowing the warning signs for vaccine adversity, and obtaining a medical waiver if necessary, some other considerations to keep in mind when scheduling your next round of vaccinations are:

-- Schedule vaccinations at a time you can be there with your dog to keep an eye out for signs of trouble.
+- Schedule vaccinations at a time you can be home with your dog to keep an eye out for signs of trouble.

-- If you dog is already under the weather, wait until he’s feeling great before vaccinating.
+- If your dog is already under the weather, wait until he’s feeling great before vaccinating.

 - If you suspect your dog is vaccine adverse, try separating the injections instead of doing them all at once.
-A month between shots may give your pup enough time to recover between shots.
+A month between shots may give your pup enough time to recover.

 American Humane Association: Rabies Facts and Prevention Tips